 The whole point of keeping bees is not to attempt to sustain them solely on supplements, but to get flavorful, dynamic honeys made by bees flying freely in the natural environment.
 To make honey, they need supplies of food!
 And the closer that food is...the more honey they'll make.

 Bees love sun.
 As soon as the sun is up, they're out and about, and they buzz around all day until the sun goes down.
 That means you should place the hive in a sunny spot so they don't turn slugabed and sleep in, and consider facing the hive south so the bees wake up as soon as the sun peeps up over the horizon.
 However, full sun can make a hive brutally hot in the summer, so go for a spot with dappled sunlight!

 A windbreak is key to protect the hives.
-Choose a sheltered nook, or build a windbreak, to protect the hive from harsh winds and weather.
+Choose a sheltered nook, or build a windbreak, to safeguard the hive against harsh winds and weather.
 Be sure your hive is also placed in an area with adequate drainage to limit the risk of damp conditions, as bees don't appreciate being wet.
 Choose a site with firm ground, too, to avoid a toppling beehive!